 Prince Hall Freemasonry was established in the 18th century by and for African Americans who were not welcome in most Masonic organizations at the time.
-The Most Worshipful Prince Hall Grand Lodge of Illinois is the supreme governing body for Prince Hall Freemasons in Illinois.
-It was chartered in 1867.
+The Most Worshipful Prince Hall Grand Lodge of Illinois, chartered 1867, is the supreme governing body for Prince Hall Freemasons in Illinois.
 Its current home, a commanding corner building of yellow Roman brick bearing the simple inscription "Freemasons Hall," was completed in 1895.
 It's been a hub of Masonic and community activity ever since.
 The building contains meeting rooms and banquet spaces as well as Carter Hall on the top floor—a lovely ceremonial and event space.